-We estimate each county’s opioid-agonist treatment capacity based on data from the Drug Enforcement Administration and the state, as well as opioid treatment program data from the Substance Abuse and Mental Health Services Administration.
-Using a range of estimates of patients per waivered buprenorphine provider, we estimate the number of additional prescribers needed per county to fill the estimated treatment gap.
+We estimate each county’s opioid-agonist treatment capacity based on data from the Drug Enforcement Administration and the California Controlled Substance Utilization Review and Evaluation System prescription drug monitoring database, as well as opioid treatment program data from the state.
+Using a range of treatment capacity estimates, we estimate the number of additional prescribers needed per county to fill the estimated treatment gap.
 We present strategies to meet demand for treatment, showing a range based on lower and upper estimates of the treatment gap and treatment capacity.

 Fact sheets can be downloaded individually or as one document, and a separate methodological appendix describes the data, assumptions, and methodology.
 To view data on all counties, download the California state fact sheet.